lbrichards/lsip/README.md

 - Feel free to open an issue or submit a pull request.

 ## License
-This project is distributed under the MIT License (or whichever license we choose).
+This project is distributed under the MIT License.